 How does Linton Dental treat teeth grinding?

 We provide customized mouthguards to help treat teeth grinding.
-Customized mouthguards are created to fit snugly and securely into your mouth while you sleep.
+Custom mouthguards fit snugly and securely into your mouth while you sleep.
 The mouthguard acts as a protective layer for your teeth so that even if you do grind them together while you sleep, they will remain protected and unharmed.

 What if my teeth are already damaged from teeth grinding?